alsmola/graphgrc/scf/mdm-03-fulldevice&container-basedencryption.md

-# SCF - %!S(string=MDM-03 - Full Device & Container-Based Encryption)
+# SCF - MDM-03 - Full Device & Container-Based Encryption
 Cryptographic mechanisms exist to protect the confidentiality and integrity of information on mobile devices through full-device or container encryption.
 ## Mapped framework controls
 ### NIST 800-53